AnkitKumarMishra5/gamenightapp/README.md

 ### 🃏 Swap or Stay (3 to 10 players)

-One card each, face down.
-Keep it, or force a swap with your neighbour — unless they are holding a Sentinel, which blocks you and outranks everything.
-Lowest card at the reveal loses a heart; last player standing wins.
+Everyone holds one card.
+On your turn, keep it or force the player to your left to trade.
+Lowest card at the end goes out.
+A King blocks the swap; a Jester sends it onward.
+Read the table, not the deck.

 ### 🌙 Sleepless (4 to 16 players)

-Prowlers hunt at night (a pack of up to three on big tables) and a Medic guards a door, never the same one two nights running.
-Everyone else just sleeps — no night powers.
-The night is a counting puzzle: every player answers the same kind of sum and taps ready, so every screen is equally busy and nothing betrays a role.
-Days are sealed votes with no private information to lean on, ties walk free, and the village wins when the last Prowler falls.
+The village sleeps, somebody does not.
+Night falls, roles act in order, morning comes with a body and an argument.
+Vote, defend, get it wrong.
+The classic, run by a server that never leaks a role.

+---

-## Run it
+## Run it locally

 ```bash
 npm install